uviclibraries/rstudio-intermediate/act-3.md

   assumption if you have concerns about temporal or spatial non-independence, usually this assumption is met by considering the structure of the data.
-In this case, we can reasonaly assume that the contruies are independent observations.
+In this case, we can reasonaly assume that the contries are independent observations.

 - **N**ormality of the residuals: the model assumes the residuals are normally distributed.
 To inspect this, you can check a Q-Q Plot of the residuals.
-In this point, the points should close to the line (i.e. the line shows what wouls be expected for a normal distribution).
+In this plot, the points should be close to the line (i.e. the line shows what would be expected for a normal distribution).

 ``` r